GOVERNORS

 She is also the Founder and Director of Sydney Nature Kindy and is currently working on fulfilling her dream to open a full-time nature-based childcare centre in Sydney.

 Penny lives in Randwick with her twin girls.
-She is also a major supporter of the Ian Potter Children's WILD PLAY Garde and a passionate advocate of nature education.
+She is also a major supporter of the Ian Potter Children's WILD PLAY Garden and a passionate advocate of nature education.

 Nina Murray